 For quantities see the recipe card below

-Blueberries: you can use fresh blueberries or frozen.
+You can use fresh blueberries or frozen.
 If using frozen blueberries, defrost them for a minute or two by rinsing under warm water in a sieve.
 They do not have to be completely defrosted.
 You could also use any other fresh berries that you have to hand, raspberries or blackberries also make an excellent cobbler.
 Or try making a blueberry apple cobbler by using half a cup of each fruit.

-Sugar: This recipe uses regular granulated white sugar, but you can swap in any other type of sugar you like.
+This recipe uses regular granulated white sugar, but you can swap in any other type of sugar you like.
 Soft brown sugar or coconut sugar are both great options.

-All purpose flour: required to make the batter.
+Required to make the batter.
 Don’t use strong flour or bread flour as this will give you chewy batter.

-Baking powder: This is required for the cobbler batter to rise as it is cooking.
+This is required for the cobbler batter to rise as it is cooking.
 (Important: use baking powder not baking soda).

-Milk: To make the batter.
+To make the batter.
 I use regular full-fat dairy milk, but half-and-half is also fine.
 I haven’t tried using a plant-based milk in this recipe yet, but if you try this please let me know how it goes in the comments below!

-Lemon zest: balances out the sweetness of the blueberries and brings a wonderful freshness to the dish.
+Zesty lemon balances out the sweetness of the blueberries and brings a wonderful freshness to the dish.
 You could use spice if you prefer, try ground cinnamon or nutmeg.

 Step 1: Prep the Instant Pot.
 Place the trivet into the Instant Pot bowl, and add 1 cup of water for a 6 quart Instant Pot, 2 cups of water for an 8 quart Instant Pot (check your manual for other sizes and brands).